 If you need to get around the desert, a Dromedary can come in really handy.
 Of course, a Bactrian would also work.
 What are we talking about?
 Camels, of course!

-Wonder Friends already know that camels can go a long time without drinking.
+Wonder Friends already know that camels can go a long time without water.
 And it’s not because they store water in their humps.
 Those are filled with fat!
 But why do some camels have one hump and others have two?

 Would you believe there is more than one type of camel?
 It’s true!
 Camels belong to one of two species: Dromedary or Bactrian.